 I know a lot if not the majority of folk out there are feeling frustrated with their current circumstances, I’ve felt the effects of feeling restricted at times, under our current lockdown here in the UK.
 This virus has figuratively paused the film on a cliff-hanger and we’re all on the edge of our seats waiting to see what happens.
 If you believe in a higher power regardless of religious preference, it can be seen as a valuable chance to re-evaluate our personal lives and our global way of life.
 Even if you don’t believe in something beyond the veil, I think we can all find common ground in agreeing that the world in its previous state was completely unbalanced.
 Ethically and socially.
 There is a huge lesson to be learned and I think this is an opportune time to hit the reset button and write a better future not just for ourselves but for generations to come.
 Maybe that’s just the hopeless-romantic, humanitarian in me.

-This article then, I’ll try and supply the best tips in finding balance within our personal lives.
+So how do we go about restoring the balance?
+I’ll try and supply the best tips in finding balance within our personal lives.
 So again without further ado, here are a few tips to help achieve a sense of balance;

 I think self-love is a must in order to achieve a feeling of balance.
 This isn’t equated to material objects.
 That was the old, misguided way of trying to achieve happiness.
 There's no disputing the fact that we all want to be happy.
 That’s one of the core aspirations we have as a species.
 The Buddhists train their minds to operate in a state of peace and happiness and this like a couple of other spiritual concepts depends upon a detachment of the material.
 That’s not to say you shouldn’t aspire to have quality items in your life but rather understand the real value of those objects.
 They are worthless in comparison to a human life.
 You can still live without material objects.
 This is where self-love comes in and realizing the value of you.